ivanovnegro/Config-files/README.md

 Config-files
 ============

-Various configurations of my personal settings of window managers and software.
+Various configurations of my personal settings of window managers and CLI applications.